Email marketing for cafés and restaurants

 Getting started in three simple steps

 - Import your contacts.
-Export your guest list from your POS, reservation system, or even a simple spreadsheet, and upload it to Minutemailer.
-You can also place a subscribe form on your website or a tablet at your counter.
+Export your guest list from your POS, reservation system, or a spreadsheet, and upload it.
+You can also place a subscribe form on your website or a counter tablet.

 - Write your message.
 Pick a template, add a photo of your latest dish, write a few friendly sentences, and personalize with merge tags.
-Not sure about the subject line?
-Our guide on how to write better subject lines can help.
+Stuck on the subject line?
+See our guide on how to write better subject lines.

 - Hit send.
-Your email goes out to your guest list and you can see who opened it.
+Your email goes out and you can see who opened it.
 Follow up on interest, or simply send again next month.

 Most restaurants see results within days of their first send.
 No technical skills, no contracts, no complexity.